 The EMR transition period is right now, in the 2012-2014 licensure cycle.

 Continuing Education Appendix 2 must be followed.

 Transition topics are included in the required hours for each category of continuing education.
 The total hours of continuing education for all providers HAS NOT CHANGED.
-See Oregon Administrative Rule 333-265-0110 for Appendices and information regarding continuing education requirements.
+See Appendices for information regarding continuing education requirements.
+You can also click on the link Oregon Administrative Rule 333-265-0110 to review all OARs.

 Volunteer Opportunity: Assist with disaster response